Aging Fleet and Future Challenges Underscore the Need for a Capital Asset Plan

 Recommendation for Executive Action

-Comments: As of January 2018, NOAA's Office of Marine and Aviation Operations is working to revise and finalize its aircraft planning efforts in light of recent legislation and budget projections.
+Comments: As of April 2018, NOAA's Office of Marine and Aviation Operations is working to revise and finalize its aircraft planning efforts in light of recent legislation and budget projections.
+NOAA officials expect final publication of an aircraft modernization plan in summer 2018.

 Recommendation: To ensure that NOAA has sufficient information and analysis to guide long-term decisions regarding its aircraft, the Secretary of Commerce should direct the NOAA Administrator to ensure that the agency links and integrates its multiple planning efforts as it finalizes a capital asset plan for aircraft.